 The link between a travel agency and its customer is a service contract.
 This contract requires the agency to fulfill an obligation of result.

 The travel agency has a duty to inform the customer and to find the environment that is most suitable for the customer.

 The agency may act as the principal tour operator by issuing the ticket or acting as agent for the customer for the purchase of ticket or even for booking the hotel room for the customer.
-She is in all cases guarantor of the tour organized and is presumed to be responsible for her personal fact and may be due to the third parties involved in the trip.
+The travel agency is in all cases guarantor of the tour organized and is presumed to be responsible for her personal fact and may be held responsible of the third parties involved in the trip.

 As agent, she is presumed to be responsible for her faults.
-However, in order for the client to be vicarious, the client must prove the fault committed in the execution of the mandate.
+However, in order for the client to be vicarious, the client must prove that there’s a fault committed in the execution of the mandate.

 To invest in stocks or make investments it is important to hire a professional, like a securities broker.

 The investment broker is responsible for directing and guiding customers in their investments.
 The broker owes the customer an obligation of means.
 It must act in the interest of the customer and make sure that the investment advice given corresponds to his investment objectives and his financial situation.
 This obligation requires to act with caution and diligence.

 If the broker doesn’t act as recommended by his profession, his liability may be incurred in respect to the client.
 The customer must demonstrate that the broker did not behave in the exercise of its functions like a cautious and diligent broker.
 The court will assess the fault by relying on the facts of the dispute.

 The sale of a building is a long and complex process that requires the presence of a notary who can guide and assist the parties throughout the process.